 - Set the screen grid for the Apps screen (read on).

 - Show or hide apps screen (read on )

 If you do not want to see the apps button on the favorite tray of the home screen, you can disable it by tapping the apps button switch (marked as 1).

 As shown below, once you hide the apps button, you can put one more app in the favorite tray.

 How to hide the Galaxy S10 Apps screen?

-Galaxy S10 also allows you to hide the apps screen (as in Galaxy S8 and S9).
+You can hide the apps screen as in Galaxy S8 and Galaxy S9.